SpliceNFT/splicenft/docs/artists.md

 For security reasons, all fees are kept safe by an inline trustless escrow.
 It pays out all accrued funds on request (see `Splice.sol:claimShares`)

 ## How to get your style algorithm on Splice
-After you've written and tested your code, we'll get it onto Splice once you send the following to us at [gm@getsplice.io](gm@getsplice.io):
+After you've written and tested your code, we'll get it onto Splice once you sent us the following:

 - Your ethereum wallet address that will become the initial owner of the style NFT (and receives minting fees)
 - Your style source code